RESTORED! Birthday Watch 1973! Omega Constellation Chronometer Cal 1021, Ref: 168.0057 Hi-Beat Automatic Watch (OH)

 Omega introduced the 500 series of movements for the Constellation in 1958 that uses a full rotor system used in modern watchmaking.
 The dial that accompanied this movement was affectionately known as the "Pie-Pan" - one of the most gorgeous and timeless dials one will ever come across - it is simply mesmerizing.

 In 1966, Omega introduced a new case known as the “C-Case” (by Gerald Genta) because of the resemblance of the case of two interlocking “C”s.
-It became affectionately known as "Constellation C." This one piece case and lug, a flat dial and baton-style indices and hands, married extremely well with the new space age on the early 60s.
+It became affectionately known as "Constellation C." This one-piece case and lug, a flat dial and baton-style indices and hands, married extremely well with the new space age on the early 60s.
 It was indeed a radical shift from the extravagant baroque aesthetics of the Pie Pan.
 The Ref.
 168.0057 was the final C-Case reference before it retired in 1978.

 It has a beautiful pinkish-white dial, silver day/date window and chapter ring, 3D-styled silver-black baton Indices and hands that are found well preserved after a deep cleaning.